 When making this build, we had a few hard requirements to set before doing anything else.

 High Performance.
 The GTX 1050 included in this build performs on par with the PS4, if not above it in most games (due to console-centric optimization/bad PC ports).
 It may even approach the performance of the PS4 Pro.
 It’s important for us that you get the same performance that you would get for the same price on consoles...with PC’s added benefits.

 If you’re able to go just $30 over budget, you can grab the 1050 Ti instead...and be on par with the PS4 Pro, if not better in well-optimized titles.

 Room To Upgrade.
 By opting for an up-to-date CPU architecture, you have plenty of room to upgrade in the future.
 You’re on the AM4 socket, so you’ll be able to upgrade to any high-end Ryzen processors you like, including the alleged Ryzen 2 architecture on the horizon!

 Quality Components On A Budget.
 We’ve ensured that every component of this build is safe and of good enough quality to safely house your build.
 We’ve really only had to compromise on the case, but, even then, it includes dual fans to support good airflow through your rig.

 Components of The Quad Damage Update:

-A great entry-level Ryzen board from ASUS that’ll give you all you need to get started.
+A great entry-level Ryzen board from MSI that’ll give you all you need to get started.

 Estimated $418.39 at Amazon